giacomo3008/CAPSTONE-TravelApp/README.md

   -  Budget Trips
   -  Asian Destinations
   -  European Getaways
-- Once the reservation is made, an email will be sent to the account owner with the booking confirmation:
+- Once the reservation is made, the accommodation will no longer be available to other users and an email will be sent to the account owner with the booking confirmation:
 ![Testo alternativo](./Travel/src/assets/img/email.png)
 ![Testo alternativo](./Travel/src/assets/img/email2.png)